 - cough suppressants

-- ipratropium, a prescription inhaled medication that prevents mucus production and opens the airways
+- ipratropium, a prescription inhaled medication that helps open the airway

 As always, it is important to review any current medications with the doctor.

-A post-viral cough can clear within a few days or weeks without treatment.
-However, if there is ever any doubt about the cause of a cough, talk to a healthcare provider.
+A postviral cough can clear within a few days or weeks without treatment.
+However, anyone with concerns about the cause of a cough should consult a healthcare professional.

-Also, it is important to let the doctor know if any treatments are not working.
+It is also important to let a doctor know if treatments are not working.
 They may be able to recommend other options.

-If a post-viral cough lasts longer than 8 weeks, talk to the doctor, as there may be a different underlying cause.
+If a postviral cough lasts longer than 8 weeks, speak with the doctor, as there may be a different underlying cause.

-These coughs typically clear up on their own, but treatments and home care techniques can help
+These coughs typically clear up on their own.
+However, treatments and home care techniques can help.

-Talk to a doctor if a cough lasts longer than 8 weeks, if the cause of a cough is unclear, or if a persistent cough is causing any concern.
+Seek medical advice if a cough lasts longer than 8 weeks, if the cause of a cough is unclear, or if a persistent cough is causing concern.